Quick start¶

 If the router node is no longer needed, we can delete it.

-Disable astrowarp services¶
+Disable AstroWarp services¶

-If you need to disable the astrowarp service on your router, you can turn off the virtual network connection in your router's details settings.
+If you need to disable the AstroWarp service on your router, you can turn off the virtual network connection in your router's details settings.

 Access permission settings¶

-Node access and resource access constitute the permission control mechanism of astrowarp, and the device is only allowed to access if both permissions are set correctly.
+Node access and resource access constitute the permission control mechanism of AstroWarp, and the device is only allowed to access if both permissions are set correctly.

 Node access permissions¶